What Car Insurance Do Pizza Delivery Drivers Need?

 There are different types of coverage available for commercial use policies, and not all of them will apply to you.
 You do not need a full commercial use insurance package to deliver pizza.
 You will, however, need to have specific commercial use liability coverage that covers you in an accident while you are on the clock.
 Getting rates for such policies can be difficult without talking directly to an agent.

-What Will Happen with Personal Use Policy
+What Will Happen If You Use Your Personal Policy While Delivering Pizzas

 If you just have a personal use car insurance policy and you get into an accident while delivering pizza, several things might happen.
 First, your car insurance claim could be denied because you were using your vehicle for commercial use.
 Even if your car insurance company decides to pay the claim, they are likely to cancel your policy either immediately or after the current policy term has ended.